 Trust Bank Securities Limited was incorporated as on 7th February, 2013 as a Private Limited Company bearing registration No: C-107267/13 under the companies Act, 1994.
-The registered office of the company is located at 28, North Kafrul, Dhaka-1206.
+The registered office of the company is located at level-01, Shadhinata Tower, Bir Srestha Shaheed Jahangir Gate, Dhaka Cantonment, Dhaka-1206.

-The main objective of the company is carry on business of stock broker/dealers in relation to shares and securities dealings and other services as mentioned in the Memorandum and Articles of Association of the Company.
+The main objective of the company is to carry on business of stock broker/dealers in relation to shares and securities dealings and other services as mentioned in the Memorandum and Articles of Association of the Company.